Road Rage is Not Acceptable in Wisconsin

 If you suffered any injury, you likely visited a hospital or urgent care center for the immediate attention of and treatment of your road rage accident injuries.
 However, that initial hospital visit is likely insufficient to adequately care for your injuries.

-Ensure you follow your medical provider’s orders, make any follow-up appointments recommended, and follow all instructions and procedures to help you reach the maximum possible recovery of your injuries.
+Ensure you follow your medical provider’s orders, make any recommended follow-up appointments, and follow all instructions and procedures to help you reach the maximum possible recovery from your injuries.

 Insurance companies will not look positively at missing appointments or skipping out on treatments and may try to lessen the compensation available to you if they discover evidence of interference with medical care and progress.